بررسی واکنش صفات مورفولوژیک، فنولوژیک و عملکردی رقمها و لاینهای ایزوژن نزدیک زودرس گندم نان به قطع آبیاری در مراحل رشد زایشی

 نویسندگان [English]

-In arid and semi-arid regions, drought stress particularly during the reproductive stages and late-season, often accompanied by high temperatures significantly reduces wheat yield.
-The adoption of early-maturing cultivars with shortened growth cycles, which complete their development prior to the onset of stress, represents an effective strategy to alleviate the detrimental impacts of drought.
-Assessing the response of these cultivars to irrigation cutt-off during the reproductive phase facilitates the identification and selection of drought-tolerant genotypes.
+Introduction: In arid and semi-arid regions, drought stress particularly during the reproductive and late-season stages, often accompanied by high temperatures substantially reduces wheat yield.
+The use of early-maturing cultivars with shortened growth cycles, which complete development prior to the onset of stress, represents an effective strategy to mitigate these adverse effects.
+This study aimed to investigate the effects of drought stress on morphological, phenological, and functional traits of early-maturing near-isogenic wheat lines subjected to irrigation cutt-off during reproductive growth.

-The results of this study indicated that there was a significant difference between cultivars and Near-isogenic lines in terms of most traits.
-Irrigation cut-off treatments imposed at different growth stages caused a significant reduction in the number and weight of grains per spike, 1000-grain weight, and days to maturity resulting in decreased grain yield for all cultivars and Near-isogenic lines.
-Higher reductions were obsberved in cultivars compared with their Near-isogenic lines.
-Under irrigation cut-off applied at the flowering stage, the grain yield of the cultivars and Near-isogenic lines; Roshan, Near-isogenic line of Roshan, Mahdavi, Near-isogenic line of Mahdavi and Mehrgan decreased by 33, 38, 29, 29, and 20%, compared with the full irrigation treatment.
-The reductions under irrigation cut-off treatment at the grain-filling stage were 12, 15, 15, 15, and 8%, respectively, compared with the full irrigation treatment.
-Grain yield in Mahdavi cultivar and Near-isogenic line of Mahdavi, as well as in Mehregan, were considerably higher than those of the Roshan and Near-isogenic line of Roshan under all irrigation cut-off treatments.
-In all irrigation cut-off treatments, the number of days from planting to maturity in Near-isogenic lines of Roshan and Mahdavi was 10 to 15 days fewer than cultivars.
-The earliness was considered one of the reasons for minimizing the effects of drought stress during the flowering and grain-filling stages, contributing to their higher yield stability.
-Irrigation cut-off treatments during reproductive growth stages further truncated the reproductive cycle of cultivars and Near-isogenic lines by 3 to 5 days compared with the full irrigation treatment.
+Results and Discussion: The results of this study indicated that irrigation cut-off at different growth stages significantly reduced the number and weight of grains per spike, 1000-grain weight, and days to maturity, ultimately leading to decreased grain yield across all cultivars and near-isogenic lines.
+However, greater reductions were obsberved in the cultivars compared with their corresponding near-isogenic lines.
+Under irrigation cut-off applied at the flowering stage, the grain yield of Roshan and it’s near-isogenic line, Mahdavi and it’s near-isogenic line, and Mehregan decreased by 33%, 38%, 29%, 29% and 20%, respectively, and under irrigation cut-off at the grain-filling stage decreased by 12%, 15%, 15%, 15% and 8%, respectively, compared with full irrigation treatment.
+Across all irrigation cut-off treatments, the number of days from seed sowing to maturity in near-isogenic lines of Roshan and Mahdavi was 10 to 15 days fewer than their parental cultivars.
+This earliness likely contributed to reduced exposure to drought stress during critical reproductive stages, enhancing yield stability.

 کلیدواژهها [English]